lumpenspace/palinor/README.md

 **How to Use:**

-1. Use the `pngr train` command with the path to your dataset and the desired model configuration.
+1. Use the `palinor train` command with the path to your dataset and the desired model configuration.
 2. The training process will optimize control vectors to achieve the desired text manipulations.

 ### Inference with Dynamically Injected Control Vectors